Skip to main content

 Book Your Diagnostic

 Medical Disclaimer: This resource provides clinical context for educational purposes for residents of Philadelphia.
 In the world of precision medicine, there is no one-size-fits-all approach.
 The right plan must be matched to your unique lab work, physiology, and performance goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions